 Search strategy

-Title contains "generative artificial intelligence"
+Title contains "generative artificial intelligence" OR Any fields contain "generative AI" |

 You can filter the results for precision by a date range, peer-reviewed and online availability, etc. according to your research needs.